WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 ## `wc_notifyGetNotifications`

-Paginated list of notifications with the most recent first.
+Paginated list of notifications with the most recently sent first.
 Unread notifications may be dispersed throughout the list and on subsequent pages.

 ### Request